Who is NCO Financial Systems?

 NCO Financial Systems has been known to harass consumers.
 They are one of the most notoriously poor debt collectors out there.
 One website alone lists almost 200 complaints against NCO.

-Nobody likes hearing from a debt collector and NCO has proven to be one of the more aggressive in the country.
-Regardless of how old your debt is, they will still try to find out where you are to collect the debt that they believe is owed to them.
+Nobody likes hearing from a debt collector, and NCO has proven to be one of the more aggressive in the country.
+Regardless of how old your debt is, they will still attempt to find out where you are to collect the debt that they believe is owed to them.

 NCO collection agency has been known to pursue debts as much as 15 years old!
 They will also pursue you for debt that has never belonged to you.